 The federal Older Americans Act and the state Older Coloradans Act mandate critical roles for area agencies on aging: planning and developing programs and services to meet the needs of older adults; advocating for and representing the issues and concerns of older adults; and distributing federal and state funds to service providers.
 As an ADRC, DRCOG is directed to provide older adults, individuals with disabilities, and their caregivers with information and assistance about available resources and options counseling.
 DRCOG works with the state, other government agencies, consumers, service providers, private and nonprofit organizations, and foundations to identify needs for services and then brings the parties together to determine the preferred approaches to address these needs.
-DRCOG supports:

-State legislative and regulatory provisions reinforcing collaboration between the state and area agencies on aging and respecting their respective roles and interests, consistent with state and federal laws.

-- Collaboration and partnerships to better meet the service needs of older adults consistent with DRCOG's responsibilities as an Area Agency on Aging and an ADRC. - Collaboration in the exploration of partnerships to provide access to area agency on aging services through public and private health insurance benefits that would be coordinated with the area agencies on aging across the state to provide cost effective community-based services. - The establishment of local wellness funds, which are locally controlled pools of funds created to support community well-being and clinical prevention efforts that improve health outcomes and reduce the cost of health care.
+- State legislative and regulatory provisions reinforcing collaboration between the state and area agencies on aging and respecting their respective roles, capabilities and interests, consistent with state and federal laws. - Collaboration and partnerships to better meet the service needs of older adults consistent with DRCOG's responsibilities as an Area Agency on Aging and an ADRC. - Collaboration in the exploration ofand partnerships to provide access to area agency on aging and other community-based services through public and private health insurance benefits and health care engagement programs that would be coordinated with the area agencies on aging across the state to provide cost effective communitybased services. - The establishment of local "community care hubs" with locally controlled funds created to support community well-being and efforts that improve health outcomes and reduce the cost of health care.